 • 72% of consumers shop in stores on a weekly basis.

-• Experts project that 72% of retail sales will occur in brick-and-mortar stores in 2024.
+• A projected 80.8% of retail sales are expected to occur in brick-and-mortar stores in 2025.

 • 62% of consumers primarily buy groceries in-store.